The 2019 contract includes a commitment that first-time audits will be primarily for the purposes of education (learn more).

 In some cases, physicians may do work that is funded by other agencies, such as the Workers’ Compensation Board, or provide non-insured services (such as filling out life insurance forms or providing some immunizations).

-The rules surrounding medical billing are complex.
-Doctors Nova Scotia works with MSI to clarify billing rules and explain new and updated fees.
 In cases where physicians feel that fees should be updated, or new fees created, DNS provides support with fee applications.